DagoDragony/itwiki/keys/Vim.md

 gcc - to comment out line
 gc - comment out target of motion gcap - comment out a paragraph

+<space>a - list all compilation errors
+<leader>ws - see expanded text of the line
 ```

 ## Autocompletion